 ©2017 Uriél Dana

-When an artist stops painting, it does not mean he’s stopped making art.
-It usually just means he has said all he can say on a particular subject.
+When an artist stops painting, it does not mean they’ve stopped making art.
+It usually just means they’ve said all the can say on a particular subject.

 Life can strike us with an experience and a new series of work can be birthed to the world in an instant.
 Painting a series can sometimes be the only way out of being emotionally frozen.
 For example, Picasso entered his Blue Period after a close friend committed suicide.